Car rams Russian Embassy gate in Romania, driver dead

 Video of the aftermath showed the car engulfed in flames as security personnel ran through the area.

-According to police, firefighters who arrived at the scene were able to put the fire out but the driver died at the scene.
+According to police, firefighters who arrived at the scene were able to put the fire out but the driver died on the spot.

 The case prosecutor who arrived at the scene told reporters that several containers with flammable substances were discovered inside the car, which will be examined by forensics experts.
 The crash was under investigation and an autopsy will be carried out, the prosecutor, Bogdan Staicu, said.